Agent Programs: Logic, Design, and Learning in Artificial Intelligence

 What is the role of utility functions in agent programs?

-How do agent programs contribute to cybersecurity?
+How do agent programs support digital system monitoring?

 What is the difference between reflex and goal-based agents?